BrokenShards/MiInput/readme.md

 - Design a simple GUI application for creating/modifying action sets.

 ## Changelog
+### Version 0.5.0
+- Dependencies have been updated and are now included as binary files rather than as git submodules.
+Dependency source is now clearly shown in the readme.

 ### Version 0.4.0
 - Actions now privately contain their input maps and have functions for managing them in order to prevent adding input maps that are either inavlid or collide with existing input maps.